yxqd/luban/docs/helloworld.rst

  + frame(title="hello world")
    - document(title ="hello world")

-To create a sub element in the first sub element of the frame, similarly, you call the element factory on the subelement, "doc"::
+To create a sub element in the first sub element of the *frame*, similarly, you call the element factory on the subelement, "doc"::

  >>> doc.paragraph(text = "This is my first luban user interface")